SwAt1563/heroku-recruitment-website/README.md

 # training-period

-This a private repository that will includes all of my work during the training period.
+This is a repository that will includes some of my work during the training period.

 ## How